Travel agency managers work in retail travel outlets, promoting and selling holidays and travel-related products

 Continuing professional development (CPD) via training from their travel industry partners is encouraged by ABTA and the Institute of Travel and Tourism (ITT).

-It's also possible to complete postgraduate study in areas such as leisure and business.
-Search postgraduate courses in leisure management.
+It's also possible to do postgraduate study in areas such as international tourism and hospitality management and sustainable tourism, as well as an MBA focusing on tourism management.
+Search postgraduate courses in tourism.

 Career prospects

-Generally, the role of a travel agency manager offers a lot of scope for variety and progression.
-It may be necessary to relocate or switch companies in order to achieve this.
+The role of a travel agency manager offers a lot of scope for variety and progression.
+It may be necessary to relocate or switch companies to achieve this.

 In larger companies, it's often possible to move up the management ladder to area manager roles or move into another area of the business such as PR, human resources or marketing.

-Typically, as a new entrant, you'll need to gain two-to-three years' experience as a sales consultant before being able to apply for a team leader position and a further two-to-three years' experience before applying for branch management roles.
+Typically, as a new entrant, you'll need to gain two-to-three years' experience as a sales/travel consultant before applying for a team leader position and a further two-to-three years' experience before applying for branch management roles.

 The experience you gain as a travel agency manager also opens up opportunities in the wider tourism industry including hotels and leisure facilities, airlines and cruise ships.